taylorPat/Documentations/02_cloud-computing/google-cloud-platform.md

 ssh -i <PATH_TO_PRIVATE_SSH_KEY> <VM_USER_NAME>@<EXTERNAL_IP>
 ```

-![NOTE]
+> [!TIP]
-Read more about it [here](../01_network-protocols/secure-shell.md#-Authenticate-using-SSH-keys).
+> Read more about it [here](../01_network-protocols/secure-shell.md#-Authenticate-using-SSH-keys).
-You can use a ssh-config file in order to speed up the authentication to your VM.
+> You can use a ssh-config file in order to speed up the authentication to your VM.

 After connecting to your VM successfully check the number of cores and memory using `htop`.